edwang09/grpc_literatures/README.md

 ## Books

 Books come in multiple formats, hardbound, paperback, digital only.
 They all have an ISBN, and they all have a number of pages (which typically caries by format).
-Some books win awards, and some authors win awards for specific books.
+Some books win awards.

 Your service must be able to perform all CRUD functions on a book, as well as associate authors and awards to a book.